oceanbase/obagent/README.md

 ## How to develop

 You can develop plugins for OBAgent.
-For more information, see [Develop plugins for OBAgent](docs/obagent-dev.md).
+For more information, see [Develop plugins for OBAgent](docs/develop-guide.md).

 ## Contributing

 Contributions are warmly welcomed and greatly appreciated.
 Here are a few ways you can contribute:

 - Raise us an [Issue](https://github.com/oceanbase/obagent/issues).
-- Submit Pull Requests.
-For details, see [How to contribute](CONTRIBUTING.md).

 ## Support